 Even the bit about exercise: She pointed out that in today’s society, not only do we not laugh, we do everything in sprint mode—even exercise.
 HIIT and pushing to go to a class every day, even when we’re exhausted, doesn’t give our bodies the time and chance for toxins to leave the body, so they gather in the stomach area and brew away as pain and negativity.
 Call it coincidence, but the next day I skipped combat class and managed to go 24 hours without Buscopan.

-Each lesson is, of course, tailored to the individual, and there are other schools available: sleep school, energy school and de-stress school.
+Each lesson is, of course, tailored to the individual, and there are other schools available: sleep school, energy school, and de-stress school.
 You can arrive in-store knowing which one you want to attend, or you can perform the sniff test when you arrive.
-This involves inhaling the scents linked to each treatment and whichever one you feel the most synergy one is what your body and mind is crying out for.
+This involves inhaling the scents linked to each treatment and whichever one you feel the most synergy one is what your body and mind are crying out for.
 It makes it easier if you don’t want to admit you might need a revision session on how to be happy, too.

 “People don’t like to say they’re unhappy; we put on a brave face and say, ‘Actually I’m fine,’” says Suzzi.
 “It’s why during the initial consultation I like to use words and terms like ‘uplifting,’ and explain that it’s about contentment rather than an overwhelming sense of happiness.”

 It’s more realistic, at least.
 Because you won’t leave the store in fits of laughter.
-I didn’t, anyway, but I did feel better about myself and I had learnt something, which is the whole point of going to school, right?
+I didn’t, anyway, but I did feel better about myself and I had learned something, which is the whole point of going to school, right?
 If only we'd been treated to a pamper session during maths, we might all be algebra whiz kids.
 Oh, and did I mention it’s free?